DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ### Arc
 "A shocking chain of electricity."
-- Deal 3 Lightning damage to an enemy.
+- Deal 3 Lightning damage to one enemy.
 - For each Lightning Mana used to activate this Skill, hit one additional enemy.
 - If only Lightning Mana is used, Shock the tile under the enemy Spell Pointer.